Machine Learning in Orbit Estimation: a Survey: Orbit Determination

-The intended goal of this method is to combine knowledge of the dynamical system with observations, therefore the dynamical and observation equations can be represented as \cite{Krener2007,kalman1960}:
+The intended goal of this method is to combine knowledge of the dynamical system with observations.
+Therefore the dynamical and observation equations can be represented as~\cite{Krener2007,kalman1960}:

 where $w(t) \sim N(0,Q(t))$ is the process noise, $y_k$ is the measurement, $h(x_k)$ the measurement function and $v_k$ the measurement noise following a zero-mean Gaussian with covariance $R_k$, $v_k \sim N(0,R_k)$.
-Through this general formula we can observe that the formula combines discrete observations with continuous dynamical equations.
-When $f(x,t)$ and $h(x_k)$ are linear functions, and the initial distribution is Gaussian, with $w(t)$ and $v_k$ expressing white noise (uncorrelated Gaussian distributions with zero-mean), the Kalman Filter is the optimal filter \cite{Ribeiro2004}.
-A known and much studied filter in the automatic control and time-series research fields, a great deal of books \cite{Gelb1974,Kim2011,Bang18} present in depth explanations of the Kalman filter, which can be summarized as a two-step algorithm (predict and filter) as illustrated in Figure \ref{fig:kalman}.
+Through this general formula, we can observe that the formula combines discrete observations with continuous dynamical equations.
+When $f(\boldsymbol{x},t)$ and $h(x_k)$ are linear functions, and the initial distribution is Gaussian, with $w(t)$ and $v_k$ expressing white noise (uncorrelated Gaussian distributions with zero-mean), the Kalman Filter is the optimal filter~\cite{Ribeiro2004}.
+A known and much-studied filter in the automatic control and time-series research fields, many books~\cite{Gelb1974,Kim2011,Bang18} present in-depth explanations of the Kalman filter, which can be summarized as a two-step algorithm (predict and filter) as illustrated in Figure~\ref{fig:kalman}.

-The Extended Kalman Filter is applied when the linearity assumption does not hold, in particular the linearity of $f(x,t)$ and/or $h(x_k)$.
-To do so, and before the KF algorithm in Figure \ref{fig:kalman} ought to be used, both equations are linearized using the first order of Taylor's approximation, at each observational moment $k$:
+The Extended Kalman Filter is applied when the linearity assumption does not hold, particularly the linearity of $f(\boldsymbol{x},t)$ and/or $h(x_k)$.
+To do so, and before the KF algorithm in Figure \ref{fig:kalman} ought to be used, both equations are linearized using the first order of Taylor's approximation at each observational moment $k$: